-Last updated in January 2019.
-Photo above taken on the crossing from Thailand to Myanmar in February 2018, showing an old upcycled Trek mountain bike frame rebuilt for touring by Oxford Bike Works.
+Last updated in February 2019.
+Photo above taken on the crossing from Thailand to Myanmar in 2018, showing an upcycled mountain bike frame rebuilt for touring (for my wife!) by Oxford Bike Works.

 As cycle touring and bikepacking have exploded in popularity, many manufacturers have begun producing cheap, entry-level touring bikes aimed at cyclists and travellers on a low budget.